msveshnikov/chatgpt/README.md

 # Demo
 http://t.me/maxsoft_chat_bot

-Demo will be closed as soon as free credits exhausted, so please use with care Extremely funny when bot is added to group chat with a few people 😂
+Demo will be closed as soon as free credits exhausted, so please use with care.
+Extremely funny when bot is added to group chat with a few people 😂